Mountain Valley Pipeline: Impacts

 The American Petroleum Institute stated that the pipeline would get a cleaner, cheaper fuel to market and spur the economy.
 There are concerns however from communities that will be impacted by the pipeline's construction and from groups who want to preserve historical landmarks, forests, wildlife, waterways, and parks.
 Questions were raised regarding the need for the project and its purpose.
 Additional inquiries called in to question whether there were alternatives to avoid impacts to the forest among other things which were detailed in the Final Environmental Impact Statement, along with recommendations by the FERC to minimize the impacts on the environment.

 The environmental concerns of the pipeline include threats to the streams, rivers, and drinking water along the route.
 This can include the forests, endangered species, fish nurseries, and the public lands that surround the pipeline.
 Water contamination has been one of the biggest concerns with the growth of this project, and there are concerns by some about the path of the pipeline, which cuts across sections of national forests including the Jefferson National Forest in Virginia and West Virginia along with the Appalachian Trail.

-Environmental impacts and pollution also infringe on the traditional and cultural practices of the Indigenous people who are tied to the land the pipe is being built on.
+Environmental impacts and pollution also infringe on the traditional and cultural practices of the Indigenous people who are tied to the land the pipeline is being built on.
 These practices are protected by the Declaration on the Rights of Indigenous Peoples.

 The Appalachian Trail Conservancy has opposed the pipeline, with the following concerns: